of the Mediterranean Contemporary Art Prize 2019

 ITALY | President of the International Jury

-Cristiano Giometti is Associate Professor of History of Modern Art and Director of the School of Specialization in Historical and Artistic Heritage - University of Florence.
+Cristiano Giometti is Professor of History of Modern Art and Director of the School of Specialization in Historical and Artistic Heritage - University of Florence.

 Research Doctor in History of Visual Arts at the University of Pisa (2004) with a thesis on Baroque sculptor Domenico Guidi (1625-1701), he collaborated with the Superintendencies of Pisa and Livorno, of the Polo Museale Romano and of Lazio.
 His research focuses mainly on Roman Baroque sculpture and its spread in Italy and Europe and on the artistic relations between Italy and England in the late Baroque period.
 Among his publications, the catalog of terracotta sculptures of the National Museum of the Palace of Venice (Rom 2011), as part of research funded by the Los Angeles Getty Foundation.